-- Parents/carers will need to arrange for the student's treating medical/health practitioner to provide written advice to the school which details:

-- the name of the medication required

-- o the dosage amount

-- o the time the medication is to be taken

-- how the medication is to be taken

-- o the dates the medication is required, or whether it is an ongoing medication

-- how the medication should be stored.

-- In most cases, parents/carers should arrange for written advice to be provided in a Medication Authority Form which a student's treating medical/health practitioner should complete

-- If advice cannot be provided by a student's medical/health practitioner, the Principal (or their nominee) may agree that written authority can be provided by, or the Medication Authority Form can be completed by a student's parents/carers.

-• The Principal may need to consult with parents/carers to clarify written advice and consider student's individual preferences regarding medication administration (which may also be provided for in a student's Student Health Support Plan).
+- Parents/carers will need to arrange for the student's treating medical/health practitioner to provide written advice to the school which details: - the name of the medication required - the dosage amount - the time the medication is to be taken - how the medication is to be taken - \circ the dates the medication is required, or whether it is an ongoing medication - how the medication should be stored. - In most cases, parents/carers should arrange for written advice to be provided in a Medication Authority Form which a student's treating medical/health practitioner should complete.
+(See Medication Authority Form) - If advice cannot be provided by a student's medical/health practitioner, the principal (or their nominee) may agree that written authority can be provided by, or the Medication Authority Form can be completed by a student's parents/carers. - The principal may need to consult with parents/carers to clarify written advice and consider student's individual preferences regarding medication administration (which may also be provided for in a student's Student Health Support Plan).

-Parents/carers can contact Student Services for a Medication Authority Form.
+Parents/carers can contact Student Services 5443 4522 for a Medication Authority Form.